ooawagaeri/HiFiveASL/README.md

 - Text-to-Sign Translation: Search and construct words into its corresponding image of the ASL gesture.
 - Pop-Quizzes: Randomly generates a gesture for the user to input a text answer to challenge oneself.
 - Gesture Practice: Allows users to learn and practice the correct gesture to a corresponding letter.
-- Video Resources: A library of content and media, curated across the web, aiming to provide users with learning resources beyond this app.
+- Resources: A library of content and media, curated across the web, aiming to provide users with learning resources beyond this app.

 ## Tech Stack